 Interactive voice response (IVR) is a phone technology system that enables the identification, segmentation, and routing of callers to the most appropriate workflows and/or agents to handle their issues.

-IVR is a scalable and cost-effective system to answer incoming calls, gather voice messages and and help inbound requests to the right agent or a self-service option.
-This is because it uses pre-determined prompts and responses, and does not require hiring additional agents to scale.
+IVR is a scalable and cost-effective system to answer incoming calls, gather voice messages and help inbound requests to the right agent or a self-service option.
+This is because it uses predetermined prompts and responses, and does not require hiring additional agents to scale.

-However, IVR is not a substitute for additional agents, as it can only handle the most common and basic requests.
+However, interactive voice response is not a substitute for additional agents, as it can only handle the most common and basic requests.
 Many IVR conversations result in customers escalating the call to an agent.

 Despite this, IVR is frequently used for businesses with a large customer base, and it can allow customer service agents to deal with more pressing or complex issues.